MicrosoftDocs/entra-docs/docs/identity/conditional-access/reference-resources-change.md

 ### Microsoft Graph API changes

-The **networkAccess** and **globalSecureAccess** settings in the [conditionalAccessPolicy API](/graph/api/conditionalaccessroot-post-policies) will be marked for deprecation.
+The **networkAccess** and **globalSecureAccess** settings in the [conditionalAccessPolicy API](/graph/api/conditionalaccessroot-post-policies) are being marked for deprecation.

 :::image type="content" source="media/reference-resources-change/conditional-access-policy-graph-api.md.png" alt-text="Screenshot showing an example of the networkAccess and globalSecureAccess settings in the contisionalAccessPolicy Graph API.":::

 Administrators should avoid creating new policies with these settings and migrate any existing policies to the [new Global Secure Access App IDs](#new-global-secure-access-app-ids).

-When an administrator edits an existing Conditional Access policy that uses the Global Secure Access (Preview) settings in the Microsoft Entra admin center, the policy will show the new configuration.
-Saving the updated policy updates the schema and AppIDs.
+When an administrator edits and saves an existing Conditional Access policy that uses these settings in the Microsoft Entra admin center the schema and AppIDs are updated.

-In October 2024, Microsoft will make updates to any remaining policy using the older schema to the new schema.
+In October 2024, Microsoft will update any remaining policy using the older schema to the new schema.

 ### Global Secure Access - Service principals